 Quantitative vs qualitative research

 Quantitative research collects quantifiable data and generally uses statistical methods to analyze that data.
 Experiments are one type of quantitative research design.
 Quantitative research is the basis of much of the medical knowledge that we have.
 However, numbers can never tell the whole story, and that’s where qualitative research comes in.

 Qualitative research uses people’s stories to answer questions like what does it feel like to have mental illness, for example.
 I’m partial to a method called autoethnography, which is a study of the self in the context of culture.
 I used this in my master’s thesis to examine my own experiences of mental illness, and it’s a really exciting way for the voices of people with mental illness to be heard.

 Qualitative research is often considered as producing lower-strength evidence than quantitative research.
 However, it can be an excellent way to provide richer detail of what is studied quantitatively.
 For example, a quantitative study might look at the effectiveness of interventions to reduce the use of seclusion and restraints in a psychiatric ICU, while a qualitative study might involve talking to the patients in the ICU and getting their descriptions of what it felt like to experience these different types of interventions.

 There is a great deal of person-to-person variability in health status, genetics, and many other factors.
 By randomizing which participants are assigned to the intervention group and which are assigned to the control group, the likelihood decreases that one particular group will be stacked with people having certain characteristics.
 Greater homogeneity between participants receiving intervention A and those receiving intervention B improves the validity of the results obtained.

 Blinding refers to who knows what intervention the patient is receiving.
 In a double-blinded study, neither the patient nor the investigators evaluating the outcomes know this.
-Blinding is useful because it reduces the chance of bias in the results.
+Blinding is useful because it reduces the chance of bias in the results; humans are naturally prone to cognitive biases, and research methods try to compensate for that.